schoi355/respeaker_dev/README.md

 venv/bin/pip install adafruit-circuitpython-ssd1306
 sudo apt-get install python3-pil
 ```
 Note that Adafruit Blinka uses libgpiod for Pi 5 rather than RPi.GPIO on the Pi 4.
-Intall this
+Intall these
 ```
-venv/bin/pip install gpiod
+venv/bin/pip install gpiod pillow
 ```

 Pi 5 usually uses `gpiochip4` for the GPIO.
 You can see the list of pins by running